-In Taiwan we have achieved ISO certification every year since 2010 including ISO 27001 certification since 2016.
+In Taiwan, we have achieved ISO certification every year since 2016 for both ISO 9001 and ISO 27001.
 In 2019 we received the Community Service Award from Grant Thornton International.
-In 2022 we were named Accounting Services Expert of the Year in Taiwan - by Corporate INTL.
+In 2023 and 2024 we were named Accounting Services Expert of the Year in Taiwan - by Corporate INTL.
+We were also named the Accountants and Tax Advisors of the Year - Taiwan in 2024 by GBA Magazine.

-With more than 220 people in Taipei, Hsnichu, Taichung and Kaohsiung, we offer a full range of services to help clients of all sizes address the challenges and opportunities facing growing companies in an increasingly complex market.
-Grant Thornton Taiwan specializes in providing services to international and local clients in assurance, tax, advisory and outsourcing work.
-Our staff is capable of assisting clients in English, Mandarin, Cantonese and Japanese.
+With more than 280 people in Taipei, Hsinchu, Taichung, and Kaohsiung, we offer a full range of services to help clients of all sizes address the challenges and opportunities facing growing companies in an increasingly complex market.
+Grant Thornton Taiwan specializes in providing services to international and local clients in assurance, tax, advisory, and outsourcing work.
+Our staff is capable of assisting clients in English, Mandarin, Cantonese, and Japanese.

 A dynamic, fast-growing company in our own right, we understand at a personal level the ambitions and aspirations of businesses seeking to be number one in their respective fields.
-Our reputation as one of Taiwan's top advisory firms allows us to attract an international team of the brightest, most dedicated assurance, tax and advisory specialists, providing the quality of a Big 4 accounting firm at a fraction of the price.
+Our reputation as one of Taiwan's top advisory firms allows us to attract an international team of the brightest, most dedicated assurance, tax, and advisory specialists, providing the quality of a Big 4 accounting firm at a fraction of the price.
 We care about building a solid team to service our clients.
-Our eNPS showed that more than 75% of our employees are willing to recommend us as an employer to their families and friends.
-We already serve some of the largest global enterprises in Taiwan, and invite growing businesses of all sizes to explore what we can do to turn their aspirations into a reality.
+Our eNPS showed that more than 80% of our employees are willing to recommend us as an employer to their families and friends.
+We already serve some of the largest global enterprises in Taiwan and invite growing businesses of all sizes to explore what we can do to turn their aspirations into a reality.

-Grant Thornton International is one of the world's leading organizations of independent assurance, tax and advisory firms.
+Grant Thornton International is one of the world's leading organizations of independent assurance, tax, and advisory firms.
 These firms help dynamic organizations unlock their potential for growth by providing meaningful, forward-looking advice.
-Proactive teams, led by approachable partners in these firms, use insights, experience and instinct to understand and help find solutions to complex issues facing privately-owned, publicly-listed and public sector clients.
-More than 58,000 Grant Thornton people, across over 138 countries, are focused on making a difference to clients, colleagues and the communities in which we live and work.
+Proactive teams, led by approachable partners in these firms, use insights, experience, and instinct to understand and help find solutions to complex issues facing privately-owned, publicly-listed, and public sector clients.
+More than 72,000 Grant Thornton people, across over 147 countries, are focused on making a difference to clients, colleagues, and the communities in which we live and work.